Biomedical-Imaging-Group/napari-psfgenerator/README.md

 napari
 ```

 Now you can try the plugin out!
+Click on the menu "Plugins" and select "Propagators (PSF Generator)".

 Here we installed the package in "editable mode", so we can modify the code and see the changes in real-time.